TaygaHoshi/tt-project/Lists/List of Spells - Divine.md

 **Effect**
 	Choose an ally, and apply Protected to that ally for the duration of this spell.

-## Mana Transfer
+## Transfer Energy
 **Complexity:** Complex
 **Casting Time:** 5 minutes
 **Cost:** 2 mana
 **Effect**
 	Touch two willing creatures.
-You can transfer up to 4 mana from one to the other.
+You can transfer up to 4 mana or 4 stamina from one to the other.

 ## Create Magical Walls
 **Complexity:** Simple